 The procedure is managed by the Body ADR Acea - Consumer Associations, registered in the special list of ARERA (Energy Networks and Environmental Regulation Authority), under the Decision 620/15, and consists of a Joint Guarantee Body, a Mediation secretariat and a Mediation Commission.

 You can access Joint Mediation easily and free of charge.
 For further details, please visit our dedicated website, read the attached documents and consult the most frequently asked questions.

 The natural person named or delegated in the supply, who has received an unsatisfactory response to a written complaint, or who has not received a response within 40 calendar days from the date of complaint, can access the mediation.

-You can begin the procedure for Acea Energia, Areti, Acea Ato 2, Acea Ato 5 and Umbra Acque.
+You can begin the procedure for Acea Energia, Areti, Acea Ato 2, Acea Ato 5, Umbra Acque and S.I.I.
+Terni.

 The Association will update you on the progress of your application.
 No decision will be taken without your knowledge.
 You will choose whether to accept or refuse the offer made by the Mediation Commission.

 The procedure must end within 90 days.
 It may be extended for a further 90 days for particularly complex cases.